sindresorhus/env-paths/readme.md

 Type: `string`

-Name of your project.
+The name of your project.
 Used to generate the paths.

 #### options